leanderli/roda/documentation/Translation_Guide.md

-# Internationalization Guidelines
+# Translation guide

-Now there is a new easier way to translate RODA to another language, with no need for technical skills, using Transifex.
+There is a new easier way to translate RODA to another language, with no need for technical skills, using Transifex.
 To check how to translate RODA using just source code please refer to the section "Translate using source code" below.

 ## Translate using Transifex